Jouueur/HashMap/README.md

 # HashMap
   - Use command `make doc` to create the doxygen documentation.
-  - The command `make` will create exec, execlib and libmario.so
+  - The command `make` will create exec and libmario.so